Homeschool High School in New Brunswick: Diplomas, Transcripts, and What Actually Works

 Since there's no official transcript from a school, parents create one.
 This isn't as daunting as it sounds — a homeschool transcript documents the same information that a school transcript does:

 The transcript is a parent-generated document.
 There's no provincial format you must use.
-What matters is that it's detailed, consistent, and that the courses align with provincial Grade 10/11/12 curriculum outcomes.
+What matters is that it's detailed, consistent, and that the receiving institution can evaluate the courses and supporting evidence.

 Free Download